FREE SHIPPING on purchases over 1,500 CZK 📦

 Can I combine the patches with ibuprofen?

-Yes, the patches are purely natural and their mechanism is different from NSAIDs.
-Many women use the patches as a primary solution and take ibuprofen only for extreme pain, or gradually stop needing it.
+Yes, the patches are completely natural and their mechanism is different from NSAIDs.
+Many women use the patches as a primary solution and only take ibuprofen for extreme pain, or gradually stop needing it altogether.

 Are they suitable for endometriosis?

 Yes, many women with endometriosis use the patches as a supplement to alleviate painful cramps.
 We do not recommend applying them to surgical scars.
-They do not replace medical treatment but can be a suitable complement.
+They do not replace medical treatment but can complement it effectively.

 Why a patch and not herbal tablets?

-Can I wear them at work or while exercising?
+Can I wear them at work or during sports?

-Yes — they are discreet, have no strong odor, and do not restrict movement.
-One patch lasts a full workday and an entire training session.
+Yes — they are discreet, have no strong scent, and do not restrict movement.
+One patch lasts a full workday or an entire training session.

 Sources and References